-Your doctor may order this test if you have signs or symptoms of
+Your health care provider may recommend this test if you have signs or symptoms of

 (PNH) or of unknown cause.
-PNH red blood cells are very likely to be harmed by the body's complement system.
-The complement system is a group of proteins that move freely through the bloodstream.
-The proteins work with the immune system.
+Hemolytic anemia is a condition in which red blood cells die before they should.
+PNH red blood cells are very likely to be harmed by the body's "complement system."
+The complement system are proteins that move through the bloodstream.
+These proteins work with the immune system.